httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 SignatureScheme" registry maintained at
 <[](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-signaturescheme)>.

+## The v Parameter {#parameter-v}

+The REQUIRED "v" (verification) parameter is a byte sequence that specifies the verification that the user agent provides to attest to possessing the key exporter output.
+This avoids issues with signature schemes where certain keys can generate signatures that are valid for multiple inputs (see
+{{SEEMS-LEGIT}}).

 For example, the key ID "basement" authenticating using Ed25519
 {{?ED25519=RFC8410}} could produce the following header field (lines are folded to fit):

 ~~~
 Authorization: Signature k=:YmFzZW1lbnQ=:;s=2055;
+v=:dmVyaWZpY2F0aW9uXzE2Qg==:;
 p=:SW5zZXJ0IHNpZ25hdHVyZSBvZiBub25jZSBoZXJlIHdo
 aWNoIHRha2VzIDUxMiBiaXRzIGZvciBFZDI1NTE5IQ==:
 ~~~